 Visitor Centre & Sasquatch Museum Project

-Our new building has been designed in an effort to make our museum and visitor centre accessible to all, to provide much-needed room to celebrate our historical and indigenous roots and to provide an attraction that will serve Harrison Hot Springs for years to come.
+Our new building has been designed to make our museum and visitor centre accessible to all, to provide much-needed room to celebrate our historical and indigenous roots and to provide an attraction that will serve Harrison Hot Springs for future generations.

 “Accessibility takes into consideration the many different ways people experience their community and the world around them.
 Ensuring spaces are accessible, safe and inclusive means that people of all abilities can fully participate and engage in the places where they live, learn, work and play.
 By focusing on accessibility and inclusivity at a gold-level standard in the design and construction of a new facility, the Harrison Visitor Information Centre & Sasquatch Museum will lead the way in ensuring visitors feel welcomed and can immerse themselves in the history, artifacts and lore of this beautiful region.”
 Rick Hansen, Founder, Rick Hansen Foundation

-While parking has never been an issue, backing up onto a road by a school was awkward and the new design for parking ensures a safer experience for both visitors and school children.
+While parking has never been an issue, backing up onto a road by a school was awkward and the new design for parking ensures a safer experience for both visitors and pedestrians.

 The $1,000,000 Community Economic Recovery Infrastructure Program (CERIP) from the Province of BC allows us to move from our current Sasquatch Museum now housed in a 120-square-foot room to a completely accessible 1300-square-foot area and share the bottom floor of the new facility with the Harrison Hot Springs Visitor Centre.
 The museum has been hugely successful and expanding it adds a much-needed attraction to our Community.
 The building is framed in timbers to pick up on the logging history of the area and depicts a large-scale image of Harrison Lake to reinforce the importance of this lake to our community.
 Windows will be a blue-green glass to reflect both the blue of the lake and the green of the mountains.
 Inside the museum will build on the already extensive Sasquatch artifacts currently on display but will add components focusing on local indigenous history

 In an effort for this project to be as green as possible, we will be employing state-of-the-art building standards.
-In addition by maximizing the footprint of our current building, we can maintain all the major trees although the smaller shrubs could not be saved due to needed construction access.
+In addition, by maximizing the footprint of our current building, we can maintain all the major trees and add indigenous trees, shrubs and bushes.

 April 29, 2022 | HARRISON TO PUT SASQUATCH MUSEUM, VISITOR CENTRE UP FOR SALE